camaraproject/IdentityAndConsentManagement/documentation/CAMARA-API-access-and-user-consent.md

 ##### Technical ruleset for the Backend flow

-_NOTE: The technical ruleset is applicable only after a subproject has agreed to use a Three-Legged Access Token authentication flow.
-This ruleset is a recommendation which will help Operators align on the Three-Legged Access Token and help with aggregation._

 If some use case(s) for an API point to "Off-net" scenarios and where Consumption Device and authentication devices could be different, the Backend flow should be used.

   - Identity: